Step-by-Step Guide to Applying for a Private Student Loan

 Completing the Form

-Most student loan documents are available in online formats.
-Students can simply move from screen to screen, filling out each box with the information that pertains to them.
+Most student loan applications are available online.
+Students can simply move from screen to screen, filling out each page with the information that pertains to them.
 Students must be sure to be honest as they complete these forms, as they can be prosecuted for any willful distortions of data.

-Once that form is complete, officials look over the data and determine how much the student might qualify for, and how risky that loan might be.
-Then, if the student’s application is approved, officials provide a document in which the terms of the loan are spelled out.
+Once the application is complete, lenders review it and determine how much the student might qualify for, and how risky that loan might be.
+Then, if the student’s application is approved, lenders provide a document in which the terms of the loan are spelled out.
 It’s vital for students to look over these documents carefully.
 All of the costs associated with the loan, including costs attributed to interest payments, are spelled out in the loan documents.
-Students should be sure that they understand what they’re being asked to pay.
+Students should be sure that they understand what they will asked to pay.

 If the terms are agreeable, however, students can simply sign the loan documents.
 The funds will be distributed through the school, in most cases, so students can check with the financial aid office of their schools to ensure that everything happened properly.